openedx/docs.openedx.org/source/educators/migration_wip/7_developing_course/course_components.rst

 that you want to work with.

 - :ref:`Working with Discussion Components`
-- :ref:`Working with Text Components`
+- :ref:`Working with Text Components <working with text components>`
 - :ref:`Working with Problem Components`
 - :ref:`Working with Video Components`